ShuzenKokoa/MyJson/README.md

-# MyJson
+WARNING
-do not try this at home .
+this project was written when i was high school student so do not try this at home .